DataFire/Integrations/integrations/generated/google_monitoring/README.md

     * items [LabelDescriptor](#labeldescriptor)
   * name `string`: Optional.
 The resource name of the monitored resource descriptor: "projects/{project_id}/monitoredResourceDescriptors/{type}" where {type} is the value of the type field in this object and {project_id} is a project ID that provides API-specific context for accessing the type.
 APIs that do not use project information can use the resource name format "monitoredResourceDescriptors/{type}".
   * type `string`: Required.
 The monitored resource type.
 For example, the type "cloudsql_database" represents databases in Google Cloud SQL.
 The maximum length of this value is 256 characters.

+### MonitoredResourceMetadata
+* MonitoredResourceMetadata `object`: Auxiliary metadata for a MonitoredResource object.
+MonitoredResource objects contain the minimum set of information to uniquely identify a monitored resource instance.
+There is some other useful auxiliary metadata.
+Google Stackdriver Monitoring & Logging uses an ingestion pipeline to extract metadata for cloud resources of all types , and stores the metadata in this message.
+  * systemLabels `object`: Output only.
+Values for predefined system metadata labels.
+System labels are a kind of metadata extracted by Google Stackdriver.
+Stackdriver determines what system labels are useful and how to obtain their values.
+Some examples: "machine_image", "vpc", "subnet_id", "security_group", "name", etc. System label values can be only strings, Boolean values, or a list of strings.
+For example:
+  * userLabels `object`: Output only.
+A map of user-defined metadata labels.

 ### Option
 * Option `object`: A protocol buffer option, which can be attached to a message, field, enumeration, etc.